-John Lennon's "Imagine" Threatens The Conservative Mindset Far Away and Near
+John Lennon's 'Imagine' Threatens The Conservative Mindset Far Away And Near

 Please note: It is not just just social conservatives in Pakistan who have problems with “Imagine.”
 The song has encountered plenty of right wing blowback in America.
 An article in The American Conservative, published around the 30th anniversary of Lennon’s death in 2010, was called “Stop Imagining.”
 While the author took no issue whatsoever with the song, he chastised Lennon fans for clinging to an image of their hero as the embodiment of liberalism, even after he had moderated some of this views and distanced himself from left-wing political radicalism.
 Yes, it is indeed true that Lennon did both of those things.
 That’s called maturity.
 But neither Lennon nor Yoko Ono, who was given a co-songwriting credit earlier this year, ever distanced themselves from the message of or the philosophy behind “Imagine.”
 Consequently, American conservatives, missing the point entirely, have never stopped ripping the lyrics.

-A 2015 article in The Rational Review laments that “to believers of older religion its (”Imagine’s”) open recommendation of an atheist faith cannot but sound lamentable and threatening.”
-The writer concludes that “few songs are more divisive” and in a follow up piece notes that the song’s “dream of no countries...would turn out to be a nightmare.”
-Yes, just as Jesus’s advice that we turn the other cheek would turn out to be a nightmare by allowing evil to forever triumph over good.
+A 2015 article in The National Review laments that “to believers of older religion its (”Imagine’s”) open recommendation of an atheist faith cannot but sound lamentable and threatening.”
+The writer concludes that “few songs are more divisive” and in a follow up piece notes that the song’s “dream of no countries ... would turn out to be a nightmare.”
+Yes, just as Jesus’s advice that we turn the other cheek, if we all took it literally, would turn out to be a nightmare by allowing evil to forever triumph over good.

 The most grave and immediate threat to humanity is not climate change: it’s tribalism.
 “Imagine” offers an antidote.
 It is not, as critics maintain, the expression of naive or far-fetched optimism.
 “Imagine” actually suggests a level-headed and pragmatic course of action.
 First and foremost, it is a directive, a call to peaceful arms.
 Lennon gently implores us to take responsibility for our future by projecting it positively.